Upskirting Laws

 Surreptitious photography laws usually require that the subject have a reasonable expectation of privacy at the time of the photograph.
 So, a patron at a strip club who snaps a shot of the topless pole dancer plying her trade probably has not violated that law, because the dancer, while semi-nude and even unaware of the photography, did not have a reasonable expectation of privacy.
 Privacy is the foundation on which laws against upskirting and other forms of surreptitious image recording are based.

-The First Amendment & Freedom of the Press vs. Privacy Protections
+First Amendment vs. Privacy Protections

 The very first upskirting case was literally that—in 1964, an Alabama newspaper photographer snapped a shot of a woman's underwear when a gust of air at a carnival funhouse blew her skirt up, and his paper printed the image.
 (Daily Times v.
 Graham.)
 The woman sued the paper for invasion of privacy; the paper claimed that the publication of the image was protected by the freedom-of-the-press provision of the First Amendment.
 The Alabama Supreme Court ruled that, although the woman was in public at the time of the photograph, she did not forfeit her privacy where circumstances beyond her control exposed her to intrusive photography.
 The court noted that personal privacy must yield to the First Amendment at times, but found that there was nothing of "legitimate news value" in the image of the woman and thus it was not entitled to First Amendment protection.